Novatto Faucets Review & Rating Updated: September 16, 2025

 They have not, however, been certified to the basic North American faucet standard, ASME A112.18.1/CSA 125.1.

-A cartridge certified to this standard has been durability tested through 500,000 on-off cycles to simulate 78 years of normal household use, and a "burst test" in which ten times normal household water pressure is applied to the faucet for one minute to see if it will deform or leak.
+A cartridge certified to that standard has been durability tested through 500,000 on-off cycles to simulate 78 years of normal household use, and a "burst test" in which ten times normal household water pressure is applied to the faucet for one minute to see if it will deform or leak.

 If it fails either of these tests, the cartridge is not certified for use in faucets in North America.